-Chronic sinusitis lasts more than twelve weeks and can linger for years.
+Chronic sinusitis lasts several weeks and can linger for years.
 The cause of chronic sinusitis can be hard to pin down -- and hard to treat.

 The initial inflammation of sinusitis might be initially triggered by a cold or allergies.
 In people who have compromised immune systems, sinusitis can be caused by fungus.
 Sometimes, chronic sinusitis results from defects in the structure of the nasal passages – or a growth like a nasal polyp – which can block the sinuses and prevent them from draining normally.

 The symptoms of acute and chronic sinusitis are similar: